 “That wasn’t a museum.
-That was an adventure” were my friend’s first words when we left and it really was.
-Gondwana – Das Prähistorium sums up the history of the world in an action-packed and educational day trip that visitors of all ages will never forget.
-In a way it’s like taking a trip around the world, except all inhabitants are.. well.. extinct.
+That was an adventure,” were my friend’s first words when we left.
+And it really was an adventure.
+Gondwana – Das Prähistorium, which is located in Schiffweiler, is an immersive experience that sums up the history of the world in an action-packed and educational day trip that visitors of all ages will never forget.
+In a way, it’s like taking a trip around the world, except all inhabitants are, well, extinct.

 Once you’ve made it to what I’d like to call a real-life Jurassic Park, you may need to have The Talk with your children.
-You know, the one where dinosaurs are actually dead because the life-sized animatronic figures look creepily real and I won’t lie, the great T-Rex’s roar triggered a few tears in little adventurers around us.
+You know, the one where you reassure them that dinosaurs are actually dead because the life-sized animatronic figures look so creepily real.
+I’ll be honest: the great T-Rex’s roar triggered a few tears from little adventurers around us.
 A spectacular 4D movie concludes the gigantic creatures’ astounding lives and unfortunate end.

 “The world’s biggest dino show” will have you on the edge of your tree trunk seat when a life-sized T-Rex confronts his enemy, which happens to be three times as big, trying to protect his little ones.
 Who will win?
 There’s only one way to find out!

-So if you don’t know if you should spend your rainy/ sunny/ windy/ hot/ cold day at the zoo, museum, movie theatre, playground or across the globe: Godwana’s got it all, regardless of the weather.
+Still, if you don’t know if you should spend your rainy/ sunny/ windy/ hot/ cold day at the zoo, museum, movie theatre, playground or across the globe, remember that Godwana’s got it all, regardless of the weather.

-The museum is in Schiffweiler, less than a 40-minute drive from the KMC, c.a 1.5 hours from Wiesbaden and 2.5 hours from Stuttgart.
+The museum is in Schiffweiler, which is less than a 40-minute drive from the KMC, approximately 1.5 hours from Wiesbaden and 2.5 hours from Stuttgart.